Pegasus spyware allegations leave Indian democracy hanging by a thread | DW | 21.07.2021

 More than 300 Indian phone numbers were among nearly 50,000 selected worldwide as being of possible interest to clients of the Israel-based NSO Group, maker of the spyware.
 The leaked database was shared with Le Monde, The Guardian, Washington Post, Die Zeit, Suddeutsche Zeitung and 10 other global news organizations as part of the investigation known as the Pegasus Project.

-In India, it included politicians, dozens of journalists, activists, businessmen, a Supreme Court judge and even two ministers in Narendra Modi's government as shared by news website The Wire, which was part of the global investigation.
+In India, numbers belonged to politicians, dozens of journalists, activists, businessmen, a Supreme Court judge and even two ministers in Narendra Modi's government, according to the news website The Wire, which was part of the global investigation.

 "Why is this government snooping on its own citizens, including many who are going about their own lawful business?
 The firm claims the spyware is sold exclusively to vetted governments around the world to combat terrorism and other serious crimes.
 This is very serious," Congress MP Shashi Tharoor said.